Wade7wastaken/MupenLuaDoc/export/doc.md

 Returns the current mupen version.
 If `type` is 0 or less, it will return the full version name (Mupen 64 0.0.0).
-If `type` is 1 or more, it will return the version number (0.0.0).
+If `type` is 1 or more, it will return only the version number (0.0.0).

 @*param* `type` — Whether to get the full version (less that 0) or the short version (more than 1).